 Pelican (Indigenous)

 Pelicans are common in the Galapagos.
-Predominately, found along the beaches, mangroves, or fishing piers.
-Especially at dawn or dusk.
+Predominately, they are found along the beaches, mangroves, or fishing piers, especially at dawn or dusk.

 Herons (Endemic and Indigenous)

 Several variations of Heron inhabit the Galapagos Islands.
-The most interesting is the tiny and endemic Lava Heron.
-They sit on the rocks in the mangroves waiting for their prey to swim by.
+The tiny and endemic Lava Herons are the most interesting.
+They sit on the rocks in the mangroves waiting for prey to swim by.

 We also saw several Great Blue Heron and Egret at the beaches.
 Though Egrets are common elsewhere, this species had much larger feet than we’ve seen before.